On this page:

 Posterior Fusion

-Posterior fusion is often done in conjunction with an anterior fusion in order to further stabilize the neck.
+Posterior fusion is often done in conjunction with an anterior fusion to further stabilize the neck.
 In the posterior approach, compression on the spinal cord and nerves from the back is relieved by stabilizing the spine via secure rods.
 The bone removed during the surgery is ground up and used as a graft to help in the healing and fusion process.

 What are the differences between laminotomies and foraminotomies?